 When no other election is being held in two or more precincts on the day of a school district election, the school board may designate one or more combined polling places at which the voters in those precincts may vote in the school district election.
 In school districts that have organized into separate board member election districts under section 205A.12, a combined polling place for a school general election must be arranged so that it does not include more than one board member election district.

 The school district clerk shall prepare a notice to the voters who will be voting in a combined polling place for a school district special election.
 The notice must include the following information: the date of the election, the hours of voting, and the location of the voter's polling place.
 The notice must be sent by nonforwardable mail to every affected household in the school district with at least one registered voter.
 The notice must be mailed no later than 14 days before the election.
 The mailed notice is not required for a school district special election that is held on the second Tuesday in August, the Tuesday following the first Monday in November, or for a special election conducted entirely by mail.
-In addition, the mailed notice is not required for voters residing in a township if the school district special election is held on the second Tuesday in March and the town general election is held on that day.
 A notice that is returned as undeliverable must be forwarded immediately to the county auditor.